marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * git is a functional DAG where nodes represents filetrees with metadata and keep a link to their parents
 * staging area is the bridge between local file tree and git data store
-* git internal data stored efficiently and safely in the `.git` folder
+* git internal data is stored efficiently and safely in the `.git` folder
-* git commands performed by passing sha1 prefixes that identify objects uniquely
+* git commands are performed by passing sha1 prefixes that identify objects uniquely
 * when lost, run `git status`
 * `git reflog` records a reference to all created commits even when no longer reachable
 * don’t mess with the `.git` folder!